-- protection of juveniles or spawners?
+(b.7) protection of juveniles or spawners?
 Yes...[1]
 In Part...[1/2] No...[0]

-Ext tent of Compliance by Hawaii Pelagic Longline Fisheries = 1⁄2 Yes Some No Ocean areas within 50/75 nautical miles of the main Hawaiian Islands are closed to longline fishing under Federal regulations for Hawaii longline fisheries.
-The closed areas include seasonal spawning grounds for large yellowfin tuna near the island of Hawaii.
+Extent of Compliance by Hawaii Pelagic Longline Fisheries = 1 Yes Some No Ocean areas within 50/75 nautical miles of the main Hawaiian Islands are closed to longline fishing under Federal regulations for Hawaii longline fisheries.
+The closed areas include seasonal spawning grounds for large yellowfin tuna near some of the main Hawaiian islands.